 Telangana Encumbrance Certificate

 An Encumbrance Certificate is an important document for a property as it states the charges that are held against a property.
-An Encumbrance Certificate ensures that at the time of selling or buying the property there are no litigations or any monetary dues against the property that you want to deal with.
+When you are selling or buying the property in Telangana, the Encumbrance Certificate ensures that there are no litigations or any monetary dues against the property that you want to deal with.